bluesillybeard/GenerativeDecay/README.md

 # Generative Decay
 (renamed from Almost Void World)

-Inspired by RaysGrid, this is a mod that adds several different ways to modify terrain
+Inspired by RaysGrid, this is a mod that adds several distinct ways to modify terrain

 Source of inspiration:https://www.youtube.com/watch?v=fdYABpmVwKg